wallarm/product-documentation/docs/latest/user-guides/rules/vpatch-rule.md

 [img-vpatch-example1]:      ../../images/user-guides/rules/vpatch-rule-1.png
 [img-vpatch-example2]:      ../../images/user-guides/rules/vpatch-rule-2.png
+[img-regex-example1]:       ../../images/user-guides/rules/regex-rule-1.png
 [rule-creation-options]:    ../../user-guides/events/analyze-attack.md#analyze-requests-in-an-event
 [request-processing]:       ../../user-guides/rules/request-processing.md

 # Virtual Patching

-A virtual patch allows blocking malicious requests even in the monitoring and safe blocking modes or when a request does not seem to contain any known attack vectors.
+A virtual patch allows blocking malicious requests even in the monitoring and safe blocking [modes](../../admin-en/configure-wallarm-mode.md) or when a request does not seem to contain any known attack vectors.
 The only requests virtual patches do not block are the ones originating from the [allowlisted](../ip-lists/overview.md) IPs.

-Virtual patches are especially useful in cases when it is impossible to fix a critical vulnerability in the code or install the necessary security updates quickly.
+Virtual patches are especially useful in cases when it is impossible to fix a critical [vulnerability](../../user-guides/vulnerabilities.md) in the code or install the necessary updates quickly.

-If attack types are selected, the request will be blocked only if the filter node detects an attack of one of the listed types in the corresponding parameter.

-If the setting *Any request* is selected, the system will block the requests with the defined parameter, even if it does not contain an attack vector.
+Wallarm provides the following [rules](../../user-guides/rules/rules.md) to create virtual patch:

+* **Create a virtual patch** rule - allows creating virtual patch that blocks requests containing in its selected part one of the [known](../../attacks-vulns-list.md) attack signs, such as SQLi, SSTi, RCE etc. Also, you can select **Any request** to block specific requests without any attack signs.
+* **Create regexp-based attack indicator** rule with **Virtual patch** option selected - allows creating virtual patch that blocks requests containing your own attack signs or your own reason for blocking (see [example](#blocking-all-requests-with-incorrect-x-authentication-header)) that are described with the regular expressions.
+Details on working with rule based on regular expression are described [here](../../user-guides/rules/regex-rule.md).

 ## Creating and applying the rule